apitoolkit/apitoolkit-landing/content/blog/Simple-Steps-to-Using-Notion-for-API-Documentation/index.md

 To reproduce the template, just [click on the link](https://www.notion.so/API-Documentation-e4a7746e6a3f45dbb58ea6b45b8f9744).
 Select "duplicate" at the top-right corner of the page, and then sign up for a Notion account just in case you do not have one.
 Now you can simply go ahead to customize the content as you desire.
 ![Beestat](./beestat-duplicate.png)

-### Creating an API Doc with a new template
-Apart from been easy to read and understand an API doc needs to include important component like  endpoints request and responses, references
-Here is a video I created on loom that shows how I created a template from scratch for my API Doc on Golang Integration.
-<video controls src="creating-an-api-doc-with-notion.mp4" ></video>

-This video teaches how to sample request and responses for every endpoint on the app
-<video controls src="request-and-response" ></video>

 ## Deployment